International Child Abduction and Your Rights

 Committed to Reuniting You With Your Child

-At Stange Law Firm, PC, we help people across the Saint Louis area to resolve even the most complex child custody issues.
+At Stange Law Firm, PC, we help people across Missouri, Illinois, Kansas and Oklahoma to resolve even the most complex child custody issues.
 We understand how overwhelming it can be when your child has been taken to another country and the other parent has no intention of bringing the child back.
 You can count on our lawyers to be there with you at every step, constantly working to protect your parental rights.

 The law is clear with regard to the requirements of The Hague Convention, and parental responsibility for obeying its terms is a matter of international law.
 In cases like these, our only concern is to get your child back to you safe and sound.
 We understand the unique requirements and processes involved with the Hague Convention, and we know what it takes to secure a favorable outcome on your behalf.

 We also have other articles on the Hague Conventions that you might be interested in: International cooperation pays off in child abduction case and Japan closer to changing child abduction laws.